Table of Contents

 Electricity Meters

-Electricity meters allow for the measurement of consumption, production, as well as electricity drawn from and fed back to the grid.
+Electricity meters allow the measurement of consumption, production, as well as electricity imported and fed back into the grid.

-For connections below 80A, Climkit supplies direct meters, meaning the conductors pass directly through the meter.
+For connections under 80A, Climkit supplies direct meters, meaning the conductors pass directly through the meter.

-The generally supplied model is the Eastron SDM630Modbus meter.
-The meter occupies 4 DIN modules and is installed directly in the electrical panel on a DIN rail or in a suitable enclosure (see T-Box below).
+The typically supplied model is the Eastron SDM630Modbus meter.
+The meter is 4 DIN modules wide and installs directly in the electrical panel on a DIN rail or in a suitable enclosure (see T-Box below).

-- The generally supplied model is the Eastron SDM630MCT meter
+• The typically supplied model is the Eastron SDM630MCT meter

 Current Transformers (CTs)

-CTs are selected based on the connection current and the conductor diameter over which the CT will clamp.
+CTs are selected based on the connection amperage and the conductor diameter around which the CT will clamp.

 Climkit supplies CTs ranging from 100 A to 2000 A.